justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 ## 4. Training procedure

 &emsp; In this section, I describe the ideas that were utilized in training my bot.
 First, in §4.1, I explain why I utilized temporal-difference methods and how they are implemented in my code.
-Subsequently, in §4.2, I detail my simplified Monte-Carlos tree search algorithm.
+Subsequently, in §4.2, I detail my simplified Monte-Carlo tree search algorithm.
 Next, in §4.3, I explain my choice of criterion, a smooth L1 loss, and why gradient clipping was necessary.
 In §4.4, I justify using the AdamW optimizer.
 Finally, in §4.5, I discuss how adjusting the batch size and learning rate affected training.

 <!---